-While using the TALAN, the right hand side of the display is used for the dashboard functions and to provide overall information about the testing process.
-You can always return to this high-level summary dashboard by pressing the F4 (Summary) button.
+While using the TALAN, the right-hand side of the display is used for the dashboard functions and to provide overall information about the testing process.
+It is possible to always return to this high-level summary dashboard by pressing the F4 (Summary) button.
 It may be necessary to press F4 multiple times depending on the currently displayed dashboard.
-You can access various dashboards by using the pull-down menu at the top of the display.
+Access various dashboards by using the pull-down menu at the top of the display.